A STARTER’S GUIDE - CHEAT SHEET

 STEP 1.
 OBSERVE

 Read Text: Read through your passage at least 2-3 times.
-You may want to read it in a different translation to see some of the nuances from the original languages.
+You may want to read it in a different translation to see from the original languages.

 Make Observations: Take time to slow down and observe the content in the text.